ryonakano/reco/README.md

 ### Translating This App

 You can translate this app at https://www.transifex.com/reco/public.
+If a language you want to translate does not exist, choose "Request a language" at the bottom of the Overview page.

 ## The Story Behind This App